Summer in Northern British Columbia might be short, but its residents definitely make the most of the sun they do see.

 River Rats events are fun for the whole family.
 “We try to get everyone involved,” Palfy said.

-On July 15, they host their annual poker run: “Poker for the adults, and games for the kids.”
+In July, they host their annual poker run: “Poker for the adults, and games for the kids.”
 Lots of games for the kids—Palfy said the kids are their focus.
 “We try to gear the whole thing around the kids.”

 A happy-hour stop along the race include drinks, chips, fries, hamburgers and hot dogs.
 There is also a dinner, remote control boat races, face painting and a sand pile.
 The kids love the sand pile the most.
 “After dinner, the kids get to dig for treasure,” he said.
 Treasures could be small toys or coins.
 “For every treasure they find, they get a toonie.”